-The Corporation's activities to date at the Storø Gold Project have consisted of the QA/QC work to validate historical drilling results, a two-phased diamond drilling programme to demonstrate the extent of the continuation of the Main Zone mineralization to the northeast and to provide infill drill holes between historical drill holes on the Qingaaq Mountain, and commencement of work leading to a new NI43-101 report.
+The Corporation's activities to date at the Storø Gold Project have consisted of the QA/QC work to validate historical drilling results, a two-phased diamond drilling program to demonstrate the extent of the continuation of the Main Zone mineralization to the northeast and to provide infill drill holes between historical drill holes on the Qingaaq Mountain, and commencement of work leading to a new NI43-101 technical report.

 The quality assurance / quality control ("QA/QC") work was done to ensure the historical drill data could be used in future resource studies along with the Corporation's own results.
 The work involved photographing and re-logging of the stored, pre-2010 drill core and re-sampling and re-assaying representative sections.
-During the month of December, 2014, the Corporation resampled 210 samples constituting 5.5% of the previously sampled intervals of 10,758 metres of historical core.
+During the month of December, 2014, the Corporation resampled 210 samples constituting 5.5% of the previously sampled intervals of 10,758 meters of historical core.
 In addition, 47 samples were duplicated, 11 blanks were inserted into the sample stream, and 11 Certified Reference Materials were used to check assay lab accuracy.
 In total, the mineralized intersections from some 42 drill holes were resampled in entirety, rather than selected individual samples from among the distribution of all the assays.
 The principal limitation to QA/QC sampling is that the Government of Greenland requires a minimum of a quarter-core to be left in the core box for archive purposes - as such, some of the more spectacular intersections where coarse visible gold was noted in the logs did not have enough core left over for resampling.
-The results of the QA/QC work led to the conclusion that the reporting of the historical drilling results has been validated.
+The results of the Corporation's QA/QC work validated the historical drilling results.

 The Corporation's 3D modelling of the extensive historical drilling defined a roughly northeast trending mineralized structure measuring approximately 50 metres by 450 metres situated within the hinge zone of an anticlinal fold below the northeast dipping slopes of the Qingaaq Mountain.
-The Corporation's subsequent drilling consisted of a set of 40m step-outs with a minimum of 3 intersects in each step-out, drilled in a plane perpendicular to the orientation of the mineralized zone.
-The Corporation's diamond drilling contractor was Cartwright Drilling Inc. of Goose Bay, Canada, with locally sourced logistical support.
+The Corporation's subsequent drilling consisted of a set of 40m step-outs with a minimum of 3 intersects in each step-out, drilled in planes perpendicular to the orientation of the mineralized zone.
 ALS Scandinavia in Sweden was the lab used to analyze the samples resulting from the drill program.
-Phase 2 drilling, completed in August of 2015 provided infill data on the Main Zone mineralization.

 Phase 1 drilling got underway in March, 2015 and consisted of 1,757 meters of drilling in thirteen drill holes.
-Phase 2 drilling was carried out in August 2015 and consisted of 235 meters of drilling in three drill holes.
-During the quarter the Corporation engaged SRK Consulting (Sweden) AB to prepare a new NI43-101 Technical Report that would include a first resource estimate using information from its own drilling and results of the prior 42 drill holes totalling 10,758 meters that had been validated by the QA/QC program.
+Phase 2 drilling was carried out in August 2015 and consisted of 235 meters of drilling in three drill holes to provide infill data on the Main Zone mineralization.
+The Corporation engaged SRK Consulting (Sweden) AB to prepare a new NI43-101 Technical Report that would include a first resource estimate using information from its own drilling and results of the prior 42 drill holes totalling 10,758 meters that had been validated by the QA/QC program.
 Mapping and surface sampling suggest mineralisation remains open in all directions.
 SRK considered appropriate practical mining parameters, operating efficiencies, costs and revenue assumptions to define material considered to have reasonable prospects for eventual economic extraction.

-Catagomy Dogazza Tema Cut Off Crada Towned Gold
+Catagony Resource Type Cut-Off Grade Tonnes Gold

-Category Resource Type Cut-Off Grade Tonnes Au ppm Metal (troy oz.)
+Category Tonnes Au ppm Metal (troy oz.)

-Inferred Open Pit 0.8 g/t 750,000 2.9 70,000
+Tell Open Pit 0.8 g/t 750,000 2.9 70,000

-Underground 2.5 g/t 135,000 5.8 25,000
+Inferred Underground 2.5 g/t 135,000 5.8 25,000

 Total Inferred 885,000 3.4 95,000